saltysoup/cost-optimization-multi/README.md

   ]
 }
 ```
-**Remember**, the above IAM role has to be created for the administrator account as well as the EC2 worker assumes into itself as well.
+**Remember, the above IAM role has to be created for the administrator account as well as the EC2 worker assumes into itself as well.**

 ## Instructions